 After the conclusion of the ten instructional days, the chair of the nominating elections committee will determine if each signature on the petition is an eligible full-time faculty member from the appropriate unit.
 After the signatures are verified, and there is at least thirty percent (30%) of the full-time faculty requesting a vote, the chair of the nominating elections committee will draw up a ballot and announce the date of the vote.
 2 The voting shall commence within ten (10) instructional days of the verification of signatures.

-The vote will be by secret ballot, following the normal procedures for a senate written ballot.
+The vote will be by secret ballot, following the normal procedures for a senate written (electronic??) ballot.

 Full-time faculty members in the college/school or Academic Assembly, as appropriate, and in active employment status at the time of the voting are eligible to vote.
 Participants in the Faculty Early Retirement Program and other tenured faculty members in a reduced time base program in active employment status at the time of the vote are eligible to vote.